allison-zhou-phd/Denver_Demographics_Study/README.md

 ###  **Age Profile Over Time**

-There are 481 census block groups represented in the data sets.
+There are 481 census block groups represented in each of the data sets.
 The bar chart below shows the average of the median age per each group across the three time horizons.

 ![](images/age_by_gender.png)